Can You Use a Jon Boat in Saltwater?

 If you plan to use paint as well as zinc anodes do not paint the anodes or grounding plates!

-How to attach a hull zinc anode (video)
+How to attach a hull zinc anode to the hull (video)

 How to attach zinc anodes to the propeller shaft (video)